openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Repository Describe

-`tkn pac describe` -- will describe a Pipelines as Code Repository definition and the runs associated with it.
+`tkn pac describe` -- will describe a Pipelines-as-Code Repository definition and the runs associated with it.

 You can choose to display the real time as RFC3339 rather than the relative time